 To hold the defendant liable with a wrongful death lawsuit, the plaintiffs must show that the defendant owed the victim a duty of care, that the defendant breached this duty, the breach of duty caused the death, and the damages they are seeking to recover were caused by this breach.

 Wrongful death occurs when a person dies because of the negligent action or inaction of another party.
 Wrongful death claims are handled in civil court in Virginia.

 Common types of accidents that may cause a wrongful death include:

 Remember that any accident where a party didn’t take the proper care, and someone was killed, can be a wrongful death.

-The Charlottesville wrongful death lawyers at Kendall Law can investigate the death of your loved one and seek answers as to what really happened.
+The Charlottesville wrongful death lawyer at Kendall Law can investigate the death of your loved one and seek answers as to what really happened.
 We understand that no two accidents are alike, and every wrongful death claim has its own unique set of facts.
-Our experienced and knowledgeable attorneys have what it takes to handle the complicated legal questions that wrongful death cases present.
+Our experienced and knowledgeable attorney has what it takes to handle the complicated legal questions that wrongful death cases present.

 Virginia law states that only surviving family members defined as statutory beneficiaries can file a wrongful death lawsuit.
 Virginia Code § 8.01-53 lists the people who can benefit from a wrongful death lawsuit.

 In Virginia, wrongful death suits are filed by the personal representative of the deceased person’s estate on behalf of the statutory beneficiaries.
 The beneficiaries are:

 It’s worth noting that if the court finds that the parents had abandoned the deceased person during their childhood, the court may decline to give the wrongful death award to the surviving parents.